sudarshan972003/CostFinder-using-REST-API/README.md

 The Cost Finder App is a Django-based application that allows users to find the cost of various fruits and vegetables.
 The project consists of two parts:
-- A server that provides a REST API with the cost information
+- A server that provides an API with the cost information built using REST Framework.
 - A client application that fetches and displays this information based on user input.

 # Description